-The only downside to store-bought almond milk is that it can occasionally contain mystery ingredients & thickeners.
+The only downside to store-bought almond milk is that it can occasionally contain mystery ingredients & thickeners, though we’ve listed a couple options we like in our keto milk taste test.
 Luckily, we have a healthy, frugal, and totally keto-friendly homemade almond milk recipe that you can customize just how you like.

 Is cheese keto?

 The short answer is: absolutely!
 In fact, cheese is at the top of our keto foods list as one of the best snacks around.
 It contains very few grams of carbohydrates and makes an awesome keto snack both by itself and cooked up into recipes.

 You can also pick from tons of different types of cheeses to keep snack time interesting, or even use cheese to make keto crackers!

 Is cream cheese keto?

 Unsurprisingly, yes!
 It tends to be high in fat and most brands contain <1g net carbs per serving, so you can easily fit that into a keto diet.
 Plus, we can’t think of a better topping for some keto everything bagels. 🤤

 Aside from being pretty darn delicious by itself, we also love how versatile cream cheese is!
 Here are some of our favorite keto cream cheese recipes: